Carolyn Jenkins

-Carolyn Charise Jenkins (born January 29, 1969 in Fresno, California), is the assistant commissioner for operations of the West Coast Conference.
+Carolyn Charise Jenkins (born January 29, 1969, in Fresno, California), is the assistant commissioner for operations of the West Coast Conference.
 Previously, Jenkins served as a women's basketball coach in the WNBA, serving as an assistant coach and head coach of the Minnesota Lynx, and as Director of Player Personnel for the WNBA.

 Jenkins earned her Bachelor of Arts degree in economics from UC Berkeley (Cal) in 1990.
-While at Cal, she played 104 career games in four seasons with the Golden Bears from 1986-1990.
+While at Cal, she played 104 career games in four seasons with the Golden Bears from 1986 to 1990.

 After assistant coaching stints at Stanford and Michigan State, Jenkins became the head coach for the women's basketball team at Sacramento State University for three seasons.